Texas Tech University

 Is the program interactive?

-• Class activities, discussions, and materials are live-streamed during the professor's on-campus section in a lecture-capture capable classroom.
-Course lectures are recorded at that time and are then published to a video channel.
-Students can access either the live stream if your schedule permits, or watch the recorded lecture videos at your convenience.
-Your professor will provide with a link or instructions as to how to access the class recordings.
+• Class activities, discussions, and materials are recorded during the professor's on-campus section in a lecture-capture distance learning capable classroom.
+At the conclusion of the class, course lectures are published to an online video channel for on-demand viewing.
+Most students watch the recorded lecture videos at their convenience.
+If your professor also connects to a synchronous video platform during the scheduled classtime and your time permits, students can live stream.
+Your professor will provide a link and instructions to access the class recordings.

 Are there time limits on the completion of the courses?